thingsboard/thingsboard.github.io/_includes/docs/user-guide/calculated-fields.md

 #### Output

-The calculated values are returned as a JSON object containing **keys** that represent the computed results, which are then used to store those values in the system.
+The calculated values are returned as a JSON object containing **keys** that represent the computed results.
+These keys, along with their values, are then stored in the system.

 - Specify the **Output type** for storing the calculation result:
   - [Time series](/docs/{{docsPrefix}}user-guide/telemetry/){:target="_blank"}: function must return a JSON object or array with or without a timestamp containing the computed value.